 Any good?
 As good as?

 How is the book?
-Well, so far on Goodreads it has an average rating of 4.25 out of 5, 2,407 ratings and 329 reviews.
+Well, so far on Goodreads it has an average rating of 2,407 ratings and 329 reviews.
 People call the book “beautiful” and comment that the research done for it is exhaustive, and say they wish they had read it before they had gone travelling.

 As one reviewer, “Sara”, wrote;